pyTooling/pyTooling/doc/index.rst

   * :ref:`DECO/notimplemented`: This decorator replaces a callable (function or method) with a callable raising a :exc:`NotImplementedError`.
 The original code becomes unreachable.
-  * :ref:`DECO/OriginalFunction`: If a callable gets replaced or wrapped by e.g. a decorator, this decorator can be used to preserve a reference to the original callable.

 Exceptions